Overview

 Recreation, Parks & Tourism (RPT) Accreditation

 The Recreation, Parks & Tourism (RPT) undergraduate program was first accredited in 1990 and has been continuously accredited since then.
-Most recently the program was re-accredited by Council on Accreditation for Parks, Recreation, Tourism and Related Professions (COARPT) on October 31, 2015.
-Since this accreditation, the department is required to adhere to a revised set of COARPT standards.
-The RPT Department has made significant progress since the last reaccreditation towards meeting the new standards.
+Most recently the program was re-accredited by Council on Accreditation for Parks, Recreation, Tourism and Related Professions (COARPT) in 2023.
+The department is required to adhere to a revised set of COARPT standards.
 Under the current COAPRT accreditation requirements, standard 2.05.05 requires reporting of aggregated results of learning outcome assessments.
-Results for the most recent academic year (AY 2017-2018) are posted below.
+Results for the most recent academic year are posted below.

 Please watch this important video regarding degree and accreditation mills.
 According to CHEA, “Degree mills and accreditation mills mislead and harm.
 In the United States, degrees and certificates from mills may not be acknowledged by other institutions when students seek to transfer or go to graduate school.
 Employers may not acknowledge degrees and certificates from degree mills when providing tuition assistance for continuing education.
 ‘Accreditation’ from an accreditation mill can mislead students and the public about the quality of an institution.
 In the presence of degree mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a useable credential.”
 Read more on CHEA’s website.